aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-visualstudio/visual-studio-export-gridview-to-pdf-control/_index.md

 Please follow these steps to integrate Export GridView To Pdf Control in Visual studio for easy drag and drop just like other ASP.NET controls

-1. Extract the downloaded zip file i.e. Aspose.PDF.GridViewExport.NET2.0_1.0.zip
+1. Extract the downloaded zip file i.e. Aspose.PDF.GridViewExport.NET2.0_1.0.zip.
-1. Make sure to run Visual Studio as Administrator
+1. Make sure to run Visual Studio as Administrator.

 On the Tools menu, click Choose Toolbox Items.

 1. Click Browse.
    The Open dialog box appears.
-1. Browse to the extracted folder and select Aspose.PDF.GridViewExport.dll
+1. Browse to the extracted folder and select Aspose.PDF.GridViewExport.dll.
 1. Click OK.

 When you open an aspx or ascx control in the left side Toolbox you will see ExportGridViewToPdf under General Tab